 Image credit: Magnet

-All good kitchen designs makes the most of corners, using every inch of space available makes even the smallest of spaces more functional.
-Choose a clever small kitchen storage idea such as a corner unit to maximise storage potential.
-A corner unit is deigned to pull-out and provide extra storage that reaches into the depths of wasted space which lies within corners.
+All good kitchen designs make the most of corners, using every inch of space available makes even the smallest of spaces more functional.
+Choose a clever small kitchen storage idea, such as a corner unit, to maximise storage potential.
+A corner unit is designed to pull out and provide extra storage that reaches into the depths of wasted space, which lies within corners.

 7. Forgoing splashbacks or upstands